 For those who need a little more exertion and adventure, it’s possible to view the island by kayak or canoe; this option is only for the physically fit because the roundtrip is difficult to complete in a day.
 There are campsites nearby where you can book an overnight spot, breaking the trip into a day and a half and giving you a fantastic night in the wilderness.

 If you don’t want to make the journey out, not to worry, there’s still plenty to see around the Maligne lakeshore.
 There’s a boathouse here which rents out canoes and kayaks as well.
-It’s also possible to book a tour with Pursuit to take a trip to Spirit Island on one of their motorized vehicles.
+It’s also possible to book a Maligne Lake cruise and take a trip to Spirit Island on a motorized boat.

 Medicine Lake